 En Route To Work (Taxi, Train, or Car).

 Maybe your creative corner is when you sit on the train on your daily commute to work, and for a few moments immerse yourself in what you love doing most.

 You might also want to read 3 Ways Travel Can Boost Your Writing Career (And 3 Ideal Destinations For Writers)

-In essence, a creative corner can be any place and anywhere, any time, and with anyone or completely on your own, just where you’re most comfortable and at peace.
+By now, you already know that a creative corner can be any ‘write space’, creative spot and place., you can write in at any time, and with anyone or completely on your own.
+Your writing space should be a place, where you’re most comfortable and at peace.

 For me, my writing spot is at my white writing desk, leaning into my comfy chair and facing towards the window.
 I like to be able to glance up and look out of the window, with warm sunlight streaming onto my face as I watch people walk around on the street below.